 You should have $2,500 to $30,000 in PIP coverage per person in states that require personal injury protection (PIP), though exact requirements vary by state.
 Even if it’s not mandatory in your state, you should purchase as much PIP coverage as you can comfortably afford.
+For example, $10,000 in PIP coverage will ensure that you're covered for at least basic medical expenses and some lost wages.

 Personal injury protection pays for your medical expenses after an accident, regardless of who was at fault.
 As a result, purchasing higher limits can better protect you against hefty expenses that may result from injuries.